 So one Bitcoin was produced with one ASIC miner at a cost of ~$32,018 over a period of 5 years.
 If you need a more accurate number, consider using a Bitcoin mining profitability calculator or keep an eye on Bitcoin mining profitability charts as they are key indicators that can help you gauge whether it’s currently profitable to mine Bitcoin.

-Can I Mine Bitcoin?
+Can I Mine Crypto?
 Is Anyone Still Mining Bitcoins?

 In theory, anyone can mine Bitcoin.
 In reality, because it needs specialized hardware, takes up a lot of electric power, and involves needing technical know-how and understanding, it’s usually inaccessible to many.
 Mining operations are usually organizations or larger groups of people, who have the capital to invest in a lot of equipment and in a location with cheaper energy costs.